 If you use PayPal and eBay a lot, or like to eat at restaurants, it’s worth the hard inquiry.
 The PayPal Credit Card gives 3 points per $1 spent at gas stations and restaurants, and 2 points per $1 on PayPal and eBay purchases.

 But you don’t need a PayPal credit card to use a credit card on PayPal.
-You might benefit more from a card like Capital One Venture, which has a huge initial bonus.
+You might benefit more from a card like the Capital One Venture Rewards Credit Card, which has a huge initial bonus.
 Plus, neither of PayPal’s credit cards offer a 0% introductory APR, so they’re not ideal for financing.
-You’re better off with the likes of the HSBC Gold Mastercard, which offers 0% on purchases for 18 months, for that.
+You’re better off with the likes of the HSBC Gold Credit Card, which offers 0% intro on purchases for 18 months, for that.

 Here’s how to get a PayPal credit card:

-Compare the PayPal Extras Mastercard and the PayPal Cashback Mastercard to determine which is better for you.
+Compare the PayPal Credit Card and the PayPal CashBack Credit Card to determine which is better for you.
 If you like one of them, click “Learn More” to get a more detailed description.

 Check your latest credit score.
 Remember, you’ll need at least good credit (700+) and a steady income to be approved for either PayPal-branded credit card.